salimandre/Markov-Random-Fields/README.md

 ## Potts model

-We also sample the Potts model, a more generalized version of Ising model as the state set {0,1,2,...,q}^n is no more binary
+We also sample the Potts model, a more generalized version of Ising model as the state space {0,1,2,...,q}^n is no more binary

 In the following we sampled:
 <img src="img/potts_simple_eq.png" width="20%">